What is an Initial Coin Offering (ICO)?

 3. Promotion campaign

 At the same time, a company usually runs a promotion campaign to attract potential investors.
-Note that the campaigns are also executed online to achieve the widest investor reach.
+Note that the campaigns are commonly executed online to achieve the widest investor reach.
 However, currently, several large online platforms such as Facebook and Google ban the advertising of ICOs.